bxparks/AceTimeClock/README.md

 See [examples/HelloStm32F1Clock](examples/HelloStm32F1Clock) for more details about how to configure and use this class.

-Underneath the covers, the `Stm32F1Clock` delegates its functionality to the `hw::Stm32F1Rtc` class.
-The `Stm32F1Rtc` class bypasses the HAL code for the STM32F1 to avoid a bug which causes the date components to be lost after a power reset.
-(See [StmRtcClockClass](#StmRtcClockClass) subsection above).

-Instead, the `hw::Stm32F1Rtc` class writes the AceTime epochSeconds directly into the 32-bit RTC counter on the STM32F1.
-More information can be found in the class docstring on Doxygen (TBD: Add direct link after regenerating the docs.)

 I also recommend that nothing should be connected to the PC14 and PC15 pins of the Blue Pill board, not even the male header pins.
 The male header pins changed the capacitance of the oscillator circuit enough to cause my `LSE_CLOCK` to run